Facebook expands fact-checking efforts to 14 countries

 Facebook is ramping up its fight against misinformation.

-The company announced on Thursday that it was expanding its third-party fact-checking program to 14 countries, and plans to grow even more by the end of 2018.
+The company announced Thursday that it's expanding its third-party fact-checking program to 14 countries and plans to grow it even more by the end of 2018.

-Misinformation and propaganda campaigns thrived on social networks like Facebook, Twitter and YouTube, where hoaxes and conspiracy theories plagued companies.
-Facebook's CEO Mark Zuckerberg recognized fake news as one of the major problems that he needed to fix, along with data misuse.
+Misinformation, propaganda campaigns, hoaxes and conspiracy theories have thrived on social networks and services like Facebook, Twitter and YouTube.
+Facebook's CEO, Mark Zuckerberg, recognized fake news as one of the major problems that he needs to fix, along with data misuse.

-Fake news on Facebook played a major part in the Russian election interference effort, and the Department of Justice had indicted 13 Russian nationals for their propaganda campaign in February.
+Fake news on Facebook played a major part in the Russian election interference effort.
+In February, the Department of Justice indicted 13 Russian nationals for their propaganda campaign.

-Over the last two years, Facebook has continued to boost its efforts against misinformation, hiring "news publisher specialists" to advise on content appearing on the social network, and relying on machine learning to fight off fraud at scale.
+Over the last two years, Facebook has boosted its efforts against misinformation, hiring "news publisher specialists" to advise on content appearing on the social network and relying on machine learning to fight off fraud at scale.

 The majority of this effort will be done by artificial intelligence.
 After one fact-checker in France found fake medical advice on the social network, Facebook took the post down and used AI to weed out more than 1,400 links making the same claim.